-For more than 70 years, KfW has been promoting the German and European economy by law.
+For more than seven decades, KfW has been promoting the German and European economy by law.
 Although the economic and political conditions have changed steadily over the decades, a number of promotional topics are continuously pervading the history of KfW.
 The face of the promotion has changed time and again.

 Capital Market Activities and Refinancing